 If you were born after 1929, have 40 credits of earnings history (e.g. 10 years’ of work), and are at least 62 years of age, you are eligible to collect Social Security retirement benefits.
 (Note that I didn't include being a U.S. citizen as being a requirement...because it isn't one.)

 You know you're entitled to a retirement benefit from Social Security, but there seem to be a lot of rules regarding when you can actually collect it.
 To understand some of those rules, let’s assume we’re talking about an individual at Full Retirement Age of 66 with a Primary Insurance Amount of $2,500 per month.

-We've established that a Social Security recipient can collect her retirement benefit anytime between 62 and 70.
-But does this mean she has completely unfettered access with no strings attached?
-Not really.
-There's something called the Social Security earnings limit that might prevent someone from collecting their full retirement benefit if they have employment earnings.
-A few points to note on the earnings limit:
+While a Social Security recipient can collect her retirement benefit any time between 62 and 70, that doesn’t mean she has completely unfettered access with no strings attached.
+In fact, the Social Security earnings limit might prevent someone from collecting their full retirement benefit if they have employment earnings.

 The Social Security system is filled with complexity - questions ranging from when should I claim to isn't the Social Security system bankrupt to when can I collect my Social Security retirement benefit are kicked around on a regular basis.

 So what if you're divorced?
 Thankfully, many rules and strategies remain the same regardless of whether you're married or divorced, albeit with a few caveats.
 The requirements that need to be satisfied in order to collect off of an ex-spouse's record are as follows:

 "I just turned 62 and am now eligible to collect my Social Security retirement benefit.
 Why wouldn't I take the money and run?"

 - Overwhelming majority of Americans